Bat roosts: use of chemical pest control products and timber treatments in or near them

 - a timber treatment to protect against insects, fungal growth or weathering

 You can’t use chemical products in or near a known bat roost if there are bats present.
-Before you start you’ll need to carry out a thorough search for any signs of bats eg fresh bat droppings.
+Before you start you’ll need to carry out a thorough search for any signs of bats such as fresh bat droppings.
 The best time to apply treatments is between autumn and spring when bat numbers are generally lower.

 When you’re as certain as you can be that the area is clear of bats, tell the bat advice helpline of your intended action.